eandablo/differential/README.md

 #### Fonts and color scheme

 - The font Bitter was obtained from Google fonts and used althrough the website, with Georgia followed by Sans-Serif as websafe backup.
-- The website is designed using a combination of four colors: i) white, used in background and font colour, ii) #1b1b1b, used in background and font colour, iii) #a75910, used in backgrounds and iv) #fa7d92, used in inputs background on focus.
+- The website is designed using a combination of four colors: i)white, used in background and font colour, ii)#1b1b1b, used in background and font colour, iii)#a75910, used in backgrounds and iv)#fa7d92, used in inputs background on focus.
+The correspondent contrast grid can be found [here](https://contrast-grid.eightshapes.com/?version=1.1.0&background-colors=&foreground-colors=%23FFFFFF%2C%20White%0D%0A%231b1b1b%0D%0A%23a75910%0D%0A%23fa7d92&es-color-form__tile-size=compact&es-color-form__show-contrast=aaa&es-color-form__show-contrast=aa&es-color-form__show-contrast=aa18&es-color-form__show-contrast=dnp).

 ### Wireframes